aws-samples/k8s-cloudwatch-operator/cloudwatch-lambda/README.md

 ## Setup SNS topic subscription for the Lambda Function

-Run the following command to subscriot the Lambda function to the SNS topic that receives notifications when a CloudWatch alarm is triggered.
+Run the following command to subscribe the Lambda function to the SNS topic that receives notifications when a CloudWatch alarm is triggered.

 <code>